EmilyUbb/Linear-Regression/README.md

    - Score: 0.18

 ## Summary
 - This question cannot be answered by a linear model, this is the best model we could get using traditional regression, using time series would be my next steps.
-If scraping data hadn't taken so long I like to think I would have gotten there.
-I would also apply the best model I got for this data set to a data set for a different destination to see how my results vary.